dncn123/UKParliamentData/README.md

 # UKParliamentData
 Playing around with the data from the UK parliament API.

+# API.R
+This code accesses the parliment API and writes it into an SQLite DB

 # Data Structure
-The code will create an SQLite DB so the user can access/ query the data rather than continue to use the API or cvs's.
+The API.R code will create an SQLite database so the user can access/ query the data rather than continue to use the API or cvs's.

 Tables:
 Members - This holds details on the MPs